VTP-500 MERS Vaccine Description

 Vaccitech’s partner, the University of Oxford’s Jenner Institute, in collaboration with The King Abdullah International Medical Research Centre (KAIMRC), announced on December 20, 2019, that it has started a Phase I clinical trial in the Kingdom of Saudi Arabia (KSA) for a vaccine against the Middle East Respiratory Syndrome Coronavirus (MERS-CoV).
 Vaccitech retains commercial rights to this vaccine.

 The patented Vaccitech adenovirus vectors are known as chimpanzee adenovirus Oxford 1 and 2 (ChAdOx1 and ChAdOx2) and are in the group E simian adenovirus family, similar to the widely-studied chimpanzee adenovirus 63.
-These viruses have been engineered to be replication-deficient and can be manufactured in well-established HEK293 cell lines containing the adenoviral E1 gene.
+These viruses have been engineered to be replication-deficient and manufactured in well-established HEK293 cell lines containing the adenoviral E1 gene.

 Vaccitech has licensed the needed patents from Oxford University to advance its programs.
 ChAdOx1 vector patent was granted in the US and the EU, and our MVA-NP+M1 patent is granted in the EU and pending in the US.
 Vaccitech retains commercial rights for the product while licensing certain rights back to Oxford for the non-profit development of the vaccine.